FREQUENTLY ASKED QUESTONS (FAQ’S)

 23. Does the Coeur d’Alene Police Department have an Explorer program?

 The Coeur d’Alene Police Department has an Explorer Program.
 Information about the program can be found at http://www.cdaid.org/1028/departments/police/programs/explorer-program

-Requests for interviews with an Officer of the Coeur d’Alene Police Department should be made to our Public Information Officer:
+Requests for interviews with an Officer of the Coeur d’Alene Police Department can be made to [email protected].

 Requests to hire for off-duty Coeur d’Alene Police Officers to provide security and/or traffic control may be made at http://www.cdaid.org/files/Police/Off_duty_employment_doc_for_employers.pdf

-If you suspect a drug house is in our neighborhood, please contact or email our tip line at:
+If you suspect a drug house is in our neighborhood, please contact us via phone, email, or tips online at: